Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 }
 ```

-There's one more thing to consider though.
+There's one more thing to consider, though.
 Our code will be called by code that we can't control.
 You probably want to
 make sure you validate data coming from eternal code, especially for anything more complex than a number.

 You can also call functions from other libraries if they use a supported ABI too.
 You do this by linking an extern block
-to a specific library, and then listing the signatures of the functions exposed by that library that you want to use in
+to a specific library and then listing the signatures of the functions exposed by that library that you want to use in
 your code.

 Everything about this is unsafe.
 If there's no dynamic library on the target system that shares a name with the linked
 library, the program will panic.
 If the function names do not match, the program will panic.
 If the function names match
-but the signature doesn't you'll get undefined behaviour.
+but the signature doesn't, you'll get undefined behavior.

 ```rust
 # struct SomeErrorType;